 The last time Mombacho erupted was in the 1500’s.

-It is a strato volcano and deposited lava for miles around its base.
-Its rich volcanic soil is a bonanza for coffee, rice, and bean plantations that cover the flat lands below us.
-From our observation point we can see Lake Nicaragua, the Laguna de Apoyo, the red tiled roofs of Granada and thousands of green acres of fincas.
+It is a strato volcano and deposited lava in its explosion for miles around its base.
+The rich volcanic soil around the volcano is a bonanza for coffee, rice, and bean plantations that cover the agricultural lands below us.
+From our observation point at the top we can see Lake Nicaragua, the Laguna de Apoyo, the red tiled roofs of Granada and thousands of green acres of fincas.

-This morning Jose, our guide, leads Ur and myself, around one of Mombacho’s several craters.
+This morning Jose, our guide, leads Ur and myself, around one of Mombacho’s craters.

 Nicaragua is in the Ring of fire that is a belt of earthquake and volcanic activity where the America’s meet the Pacific Ocean .
 Managua has earthquakes and Ur, from South Korea, tells me that that city, where he now volunteers, is still suffering from last year’s quake.